A Beginner’s Guide to Machine Learning

-This raw data should be then cleaned and prepared into the form understandable for machines.
+This raw data should be then cleaned and prepared into a form understandable for machines.
 It may take some time (usually it is 60% – 80% of the whole Machine Learning process) and requires certain technical skills.
 So it is advisable to build such competency inside your company or outsource it to an external vendor.

 The result of Step 2 is a source dataset that will be used for further analysis (see Step 3).
 Below, you will find a simplified example of what one can receive as a result of data preparation.
 Please keep in mind, that in practice, such a dataset may include hundreds or thousands of columns and even millions of rows.

 As you can see, in our example, each transaction (row) is described by a set of features (columns).
 The last column is called the target.
 It indicates whether a particular transaction turned out to be a fraud or not.
 It is not important how you will mark a fraud in your data, it’s up to you.
 The target can take a value of “1”, “F”, “Fraud” etc. It is not important which transactions your business considers as fraudulent — machine learning algorithms will look for patterns that discern the “1” class from “0”.
 However, it’s worth noting that the accuracy of the algorithm depends on the quality of the “Target” column.
 Of course, the strength of ML comes also in a possibility of identifying more categories e.g. – good customer, a regular customer, fraudster.